BielRoig/hfeb-guide/content/docs/matchup-spread/deadguy-ale.md

 It can apply pressure fairly early with efficient creatures and discard.
 A sequence like land, discard, threat can force you to play faster than you would against pure B/W Control.

-Its creatures are often small or medium, so post-board you can consider removal and sweepers.

-**Pyroclasm** is particularly interesting against Deadguy Ale, because many of its creatures have toughness 2.
+Its creatures are often small or medium, so post-board **Pyroclasm** is particularly interesting against Deadguy Ale, because many of those have toughness 2.
 Even **Exalted Angel** while morphed is a 2/2, so it can be hit before flipping.

 Against Deadguy, you want to avoid wasting too much time.
-The opponent's discard can dismantle your hand, and the clock can become relevant if you don't develop a concrete plan.
+The opponent's discard can dismantle your hand, and the clock can become relevant and fast if they have a **Dark Ritual**.

 Post-board, you should consider: